garrandall/popular-music-data/tracks/consequences-camila-cabello.md

 A steady place to let down my defenses
 But loving you had consequences

-No, ooh-ooh-ooh
+No, ohoohhoh
-Said no, ooh-ooh-ooh
+Said no, ohoohhoh
-I, no, ooh-ooh-ooh, mhm
+I, no, ohoohhohhm

 Loving you was dumb, dark, and cheap
 Loving you will still take shots at me